jneeven/paraloop/README.md

 # Automatically parallelizing simple python for-loops
 This is currently still in a pretty experimental stage, and I can guarantee that it is full of horrendous bugs.
-There are only two `AggregationStrategy` types with support for a limited set of objects for now, but the library can definitely be used.
+There are only two `AggregationStrategy` types with support for a limited set of objects for now, but the library can definitely be used (especially for loops that don't "return" any values at all).
 Have a look at the [aggregation strategies](./paraloop/aggregation_strategies.py) to see what is currently supported!

 ## How it works
 Given a for-loop, e.g.